 You can buy aluminum cookware with a stainless steel coating to prevent this risk.
 It doesn’t react to the acids.

 In contrast, cast iron comes with benefits for anemics and anyone who wants more iron intake.
 During the cooking process, iron leaches in small amounts into the foods from cast iron pans.

 This can help people who have iron deficiencies like anemics.
 In some cases, the iron leached into the food will exceed your daily desired intake, but it isn’t serious.

-The only other danger of heavy cast iron pans comes from if you drop it on your foot.
+The only other danger of heavy cast iron pans comes if you drop them on your foot.
 It will hurt far worse than if you drop an aluminum pan on your foot.
 Ouch!
 Don’t do that.

 Holding Heat: Which Pan is Better?